mckenzie-maidl/data5100-climate-agriculture/README.md

 # data5100-climate-agriculture
 Project repository for DATA 5100 (Foundations of Data Science) for the MS Data Science program at Seattle University.

-Fall 2022 | Alexander Churchill, Malia Kortez, McKenzie Maidl, Yootaek Oh
+Fall 2022 | Alexander Churchill, Malia Cortez, McKenzie Maidl, Yootaek Oh

 ## Problem Statement
 The overarching question of our project is; How has and how will climate change impact apple yields in Washington state?
 To answer this, we broke the question down into the following smaller questions: